 Tea Plant Container Care

-Container grown tea plants should be planted in a pot with plenty of drainage holes, that is 2 times the size of the root ball.
+Container-grown tea plants should be planted in a pot that is 2 times the size of the root ball with plenty of drainage holes.
 Fill the bottom third of the pot with well-draining, acidic potting soil.
 Place the tea plant atop the soil and fill in around it with more soil, leaving the crown of the plant just above the soil.

 Place the plant in an area with bright, indirect light and with temperatures about 70 degrees F. (21 C.).
-Keep the plant well watered but do not allow the roots to become water logged.
+Keep the plant well watered, but do not allow the roots to become waterlogged.
 Water until the water runs out of the drainage holes.
 Allow the soil to drain and don’t let the container sit in water.
-Let the top few inches of soil dry between watering.
+Let the top few inches (5 to 10 cm.) of soil dry between watering.

 Prune the tea plant yearly after it blooms.
 Also, remove any dead or damaged branches.
 To restrict the height of the plant and/or to facilitate new growth, prune the shrub back by about half its height.

 If the roots begin to outgrow the container, repot the plant into a larger container or trim the roots to fit the pot.
 Repot as needed, usually every 2-4 years.